 Nursing Homes differ from residential care because they cater for more severe and intensive needs and have a full time state registered nurse on duty at all times.

-They are inevitably more expensive, but when anyone is formally assessed as needing nursing care and you receive that care in a nursing home, you will also qualify for an extra state payment – the Registered (now more often referred to as Funded) Nursing Care Contribution is now £158.16 per week in England, £149.67 per week in Wales or £79 per week in Scotland (for the equivalent Nursing Contribution) - 2018/19 but this is paid directly to the nursing home and they reduce your fees accordingly.
+They are inevitably more expensive, but when anyone is formally assessed as needing nursing care and you receive that care in a nursing home, you will also qualify for an extra state payment – the published Funded Nursing Care Contribution is £183.92 per week in England, £179.97 per week in Wales and the Nursing Contribution in Scotland is £81 per week (2020/21) but this is paid directly to the nursing home and they reduce your fees accordingly.

 Head Office Address: